Hadi2468/ELT_Project3/README.md

-﻿# Project 3: Business Insights Assessment
+﻿# Project 3: Business Insights Assessment.

 This project delivers a **cost-efficient**, fully **serverless** batch data pipeline built on **AWS managed services** and designed using a **Bronze–Silver–Gold lakehouse architecture**.
 The solution ensures a clear separation of concerns across data lifecycle stages, enabling: